ThunderCatsJS/thundercats/README.md

 *Wait a second, what are Cats?*

-A Cat is just a bag where you can register your store and actions factories.
-It is also a stamp factories that create factories that create instances of a cat.
-By themselves they are only slightly useful and optional, but combine them with [ThunderCats-React](https://github.com/berkeleytrue/thundercats-react) and you can do cool things like server-side render with data pre-fetching and call render methods using the observable pattern.
+A Cat is a bag where you can register your store and actions factories.
+It is also a stamp factory that creates factories that create instances of a cat.
+By themselves they are only slightly useful and optional, but combine them with [ThunderCats-React](https://github.com/berkeleytrue/thundercats-react) and you can do cool things like server-side rendering with data pre-fetching and call render methods using the observable pattern.

 ## Install

-This is a pre-release 2.0.0 version and is currently unstable.

 ```
-npm install thundercats@2.0.0-rc7
+npm install thundercats
 ```

 ThunderCats makes heavy use of es6 Map object.
 While available in the latest versions of Node.js, io.js and all modern browsers, a great many older browsers will need a polyfill in order to work with ThunderCats.

 I recommend using [es6-map](https://www.npmjs.com/package/es6-map) as a polyfill for just the Map object or [babel polyfill](https://babeljs.io/docs/usage/polyfill/) to give you all the es6 goodies!